 How does the AWS Data Pipeline work?

-Source data is fed into the pipeline.
-This is likely to be unstructured, and might come from almost anywhere.
-Examples include a business’s CRM system, IoT sensors, social media tools and so on.
+Data sources are fed into the pipeline at specified intervals.
+This data source is likely to be unstructured and might come from almost anywhere across AWS compute.
+Examples of data sources include a business’s CRM system, IoT sensors, social media tools, and so on.

-Next, it is transformed and moved to a destination location, for example a data warehouse or a data lake such as Amazon S3.
-This processing is sometimes described as data flow, and is essentially an ELT process.
+Next, it is transformed and moved to a destination location, for example, a data warehouse, periodic SQL queries or a data lake such as Amazon S3.
+This processing is sometimes described as data flow and is essentially an ELT process data.

-End users can then interrogate the data without needing to work on it any further, using a tool like Amazon Athena.
+End users can also log files and other data node and then interrogate the data without needing to work on it any further, using a tool like Amazon Athena.

 Why does AWS stand out?

 AWS is not the only data pipeline service in the world.
-Indeed, we will look at some alternatives in just a moment.
-However, it does have certain properties that make it stand out from the crowd.
+Indeed, we will look at some alternatives.
+However, it does have certain properties that make AWS services stand out from the crowd.

 Simple user interface

 Very little training is needed.
-The tool has a user interface that is intuitive and provides easy access to a number of predefined templates.
+The tool has a user interface that is intuitive and provides easy access to a number of computational resources and predefined. templates for data transformations.
 Users can set quite complex workflows in motion with just a few clicks.

 Multiple sources and destinations

-The AWS Data Pipeline can process data flow between disparate sources and destinations.
-These include not only AWS sources but also most of the popular on-premise data sources such as JDBC-based databases and so on.
+It can process data flow between disparate sources and destinations.
+These include not only AWS data sources ranging but also most of the popular on-premise data sources such as JDBC-based databases and so on.